 Skip to main content

 The Test Builder allows you to generate executable Playwright automation scripts from your manual test cases using AI.
-Instead of writing automation code by hand, you describe your test steps and the AI generates a ready-to-run script in your chosen language.
+Instead of writing automation code by hand, you describe your test steps and the AI generates a ready-to-run script.

 How it works

-You provide test steps, a target URL, and optional test data scenarios.
+You provide test steps, a target URL, and optional reusable flows.
 The AI generates a Playwright automation script that can be executed directly from TMS ONE.
 Results are tracked in Execution History.

-Test Builder — fill in steps, URL, language
+Test Builder — fill in steps and URL

 AI generates Playwright script